SAP-samples/abap-cheat-sheets/34_OO_Design_Patterns.md

-## ABAP Unit: Backdoor Injection
+## ABAP Unit Test Double Injection Techniques

-- The backdoor injection technique can be applied in the context of ABAP Unit.
+The following sections cover injection techniques that can be applied in the context of ABAP Unit.
+As described [here](https://help.sap.com/docs/ABAP_PLATFORM_NEW/c238d694b825421f940829321ffa326a/04a2d0fc9cd940db8aedf3fa29e5f07e.html?locale=en-US), multiple techniques exist for injecting test doubles into a class under test to ensure their usage during test execution.
+Also find more information in the [ABAP Unit Tests](14_ABAP_Unit_Tests.md) cheat sheet.

-- As described [here](https://help.sap.com/docs/ABAP_PLATFORM_NEW/c238d694b825421f940829321ffa326a/04a2d0fc9cd940db8aedf3fa29e5f07e.html?locale=en-US), multiple techniques exist for injecting test doubles into a class under test to ensure their usage during test execution.
-Also find more information in the ABAP Unit Tests cheat sheet.
+### Backdoor Injection

 - A sample setup to inject test doubles, as illustrated in the example, may look as follows:
   - A dependent-on component (DOC) is identified (for example, reading data from a database table).
   - Ideally, an interface to the DOC is available (here, a local interface is used).
 A data provider class implements this interface for the data provisioning (here, a local class is used).